 Genosphere biotechnologies offers full custom anti-peptide antibodies services at a competitive price.
 Provide your peptide sequence, select your species, and we’ll produce a high titer antisera within 14 weeks.
 We can help you with design and choice of your peptide sequence.
 Drawing on many years of industrial experience in producing all kinds of peptides, Genosphere Biotechnologies manufactures peptides and protein conjugates (KLH, BSA, OVA…) with purity > 90%.

 While many factors will influence overall antibodies quality, controlled peptide synthesis is important for achieving good specificity and refined sequence discrimination (Figure 1).

-Standard package offer: rabbits & guinea pigs
+Standard package offer: rabbits, guinea pigs, rats, mice

 The standard anti-peptide service package includes: